glewe/bootstrap-css-tooltips/README.md

   <span class="bsc-tooltip-content danger top">Tooltip Text</span>
 </div>
 ```
-In the above example, a Bootstrap button in color 'danger' is created saying "Top tooltip".
-When hovering over it with your mouse,
+In the above example, hovering the Bootstrap button will show a 'danger' colored tooltip at the 'top'.
-the tooltip DOM object (span element) will be displayed on top of the button.

 Here are two more complex examples:

-A large tooltip showing to the right with a table in it:
+A large dark tooltip showing to the right with a table in it:
 ```html
 <div class="btn btn-dark bsc-tooltip">Right large tooltip
   <div class="bsc-tooltip-content dark right large">